george-key/cron-lux/README.md

 # Advanced operations

-NEOLux supports some advanced transaction operations specially useful for those doing an ICO in NEO.
+CRONLux supports some advanced transaction operations specially useful for those doing an ICO in CRON.

-## Withdrawing NEO from an ICO contract address
+## Withdrawing CRON / NEO from an ICO contract address

 After an ICO finishes, it is necessary to withdraw the received funds outside of the contract address.
 Now the problem is, for smart contracts the private key is not known, since the smart contract address is derived from the hash of it's own code.
-NEOLux provides some methods to do withdrawals from smart contracts.
+CronLux provides some methods to do withdrawals from smart contracts.
 Once the funds are moved to a normal address, you have full access to them.

 ```c#
 // first read the AVM bytecode from the disk.
 This AVM must be exactly the same deployed in the main net